EU-OSHA/osha-website/readme.md

 #### Running tests

-You can use the test.sh script to launch the set of tests designed for the OSHA project.
+You can use the test.sh script to launch the set of tests designed for the EU-OSHA project.

 Command usage:

-- `./test.sh` - Runs all tests from the OSHA group
+- `./test.sh` - Runs all tests from the EU-OSHA group
 - `./test.sh ClassNameTest` - Runs all the test methods from the ClassNameTest test class
 - `./test.sh ClassNameTest testName1,testName2` - Runs only the two tests from the entire class